quixio/quix-docs/README.md

 4. Run `mkdocs serve`.
 5. Navigate your browser to `localhost:8000` to view the docs.

-## Linked repositories

-This repo uses the `multirepo` plugin to pull in content from the [Quix Streams repo](https://github.com/quixio/quix-streams).

-You can read more about Quix Streams [here](https://github.com/quixio/quix-streams/blob/main/README.md).

 ## Contributing

-If you would like to contribute to these docs, see the [contribution guide](./CONTRIBUTING.md).
+If you would like to contribute to these docs, see the [Contribution Guide](./CONTRIBUTING.md).

+You should also become familiar with the Quix [Writing Style Guide](./GUIDE.md) and the [Best Practice Guide](./BEST-PRACTICE.md).

 ## Getting in touch